alexbakus/textexpander_stats/README.md

 textexpander_stats
 ==================

-Export Textexpander snippets and count per snippet into a tab delimited text file.
+Export Textexpander snippets and per snippet count stats into a tab delimited text file.

 Can be used as proxy of most common issues dealt with.